Top 5 Recommended Memory Cards Fuji X100V

 The Fujifilm X100V supports a single UHS-I memory card with some pretty powerful video capabilities.

-At 4k the camera will write 200Mbps which means you’ll want a memory card with the minimum of a U3 rating to support this spec.
+At 4k, the camera will write 200Mbps, which means you’ll want a memory card with a minimum U3 rating to support this spec.

 These are the top-performing memory cards.
-Benchmarks are taken from the Fuji X100F.
-More tests are coming in the x100v when new cards arrive.
+The benchmarks are taken from the Fuji X100F.

 Card Name | In-Camera Speed (X100F) | 128GB |